bioinformed/glu-genetics/docs/modules/assoc/logit1.rst

                         Output summary results to FILE
     -O FILE, --details=FILE
                         Output detailed results to FILE
-    --display=F         Formula terms to display in the summary output table.
+    --display=FORMULA   Formula terms to display in the summary output table.
                         Defaults to all test terms.
     --detailsmaxp=P     Output detailed results for only pvalues below P threshold